Why is copper used in PCB?

 Basic PCB Materials

-PCBs typically comprises four layers: substrate, copper foil, solder mask, and silkscreen.
+PCBs typically comprise four layers: substrate, copper foil, solder mask, and silkscreen.
 The substrate is the base layer, usually fiberglass, and supports the other layers.
 Copper foil is used for conductive traces and is the most critical material in PCBs.
 The solder mask protects the copper traces from oxidation and contamination, and the silkscreen is used for labeling and identifying the components on the board.

 Why Choose Copper for PCBs?